ShadowMario/FNF-PsychEngine/README.md

 * You can also now change the characters while on the Menu
 * Go back to the game by pressing Escape
 NOTE: This should be used for fixing your character floating or being slightly under the ground!
 It's not for texture editting.

+## The New Stuff

+* You can have different events.json files for each difficulty.
+For example, if you want to have events when you play a song, you create a file called "events-hard.json".
+You can also create a file called "eventsDefault.json".
+If a song on a difficulty doesn't have any events, the events will be loaded from "eventsDefault.json," if it exists.

+* You can add a "Options.json" file to do stuff like not list that song in story mode.
+Sadly, there is no editor for this, so you have to make your own .json file.

 ## Story mode menu rework:
 ![](https://i.imgur.com/UB2EKpV.png)